Montana-Media-Arts/webDesignFall2024/_docs/topic-09/01-anatomy/04-page.md

 <div class="divider-heading"></div>

 Elements have many properties that can be affected.
-This course covers several of them, but not all.
-Luckily, many of the properties that intuitively labeled.
+This course covers several of them, but not all of them.
+Luckily, many of the properties are intuitively labeled.

-For example, the below example identified the "background color" for the entire `body` element (usually the whole page) and set it to "orange."
+For example, the below example identified the "background-color" for the entire `body` element (usually the whole page) and set it to "orange."